ericniebler/stl2/ext/merge2std2/plan.md

   * [X] `span`

 P0896:
+* [ ] Tim's feedbacl from `Swappable` on
+* [ ] If we require that contiguous allocator-aware containers have contiguous iterators without requiring that Allocator pointers are contiguous iterators, we effectively forbid such a container from using the pointer type directly as an iterator.
 * [ ] The magic for returning sentinels needs to be expanded to include arithmetic, and possibly copied to [specialized.algorithms].
 Also `i - n` needs to make sense, or I need to eradicate it.
 * [ ] `ranges::destroy_at` needs to handle arrays properly.
 * [ ] Audit the view adaptors for overconstraint requiring `InputRange` when they could require vanilla `Range`.